BeauJoh/scientific-writing-with-pandoc/paper/paper.md

 It is important to survey the entire optimisation space by adjusting these parameters since performance of the resultant model can vary significantly with these parameters.

 However, too many compute resources are required for an exhaustive grid search of this space.
-Instead, the Flexible Global Optimization with Simulated-Annealing, in particular the variant found in the R package \textit{optimization} by Husmann, Lange and Spiegel~\cite{husmannr}, was used to examine the consistency of these model tuning parameters.
+Instead, the Flexible Global Optimization with Simulated-Annealing, in particular the variant found in the R package \textit{optimization} by Husmann, Lange and Spiegel [@husmannr], was used to examine the consistency of these model tuning parameters.
 The simulated-annealing method both reduces the risk of getting trapped in a local minimum and is able to deal with irregular and complex parameter spaces as well as with non-continuous and sophisticated loss functions.
 In this setting, it is desirable to minimise the out of bag prediction error of the resultant fitted model, by simultaneously changing the parameters (num.trees, mtry and min.node.size).
 The function \textit{optim\_sa} allows us to define the search space of interest, a starting position, a function that changes the magnitude of the steps according the the relative change in points and the function (which is a wrapper of the ranger function accepting the 3 parameters and returning a cost function — the predicted error) for which the minimum is found.